 Next we show how the presence of a ZLB constraint affects the relation between welfare and nominal rigidities (i.e. price and wage rigidities, jointly).
-Figure 11 shows the welfare loss as a function of θ , with and without a ZLB constraint in the model.
-As shown in the top two panels, under a Taylor rule and conditional on either demand or technology shocks, the introduction of the ZLB constraint amplifies the increase in welfare losses from a (local) reduction in nominal rigidities.
-The ZLB constraint is also seen to increase the range of θ values for which welfare is reduced in response to a decrease in nominal rigidities, relative to the case without a ZLB constraint.
+Figure 10 shows the welfare loss as a function of $\theta$ , with and without a ZLB constraint.
+As shown in the top two panels, under a Taylor rule and conditional on either demand or technology shocks, the introduction of a ZLB constraint amplifies the increase in welfare losses from a (local) reduction in nominal rigidities.
+The ZLB constraint is also seen to increase the range of $\theta$ values for which welfare is reduced in response to a decrease in nominal rigidities, relative to the case without ZLB.
 The bottom-left panel shows the outcome under the optimal policy conditional on demand shocks.
 In contrast with the case of a change in wage flexibility only, discussed above in the context of Figure 4, now a welfare gain can be attained with a relatively small increase in both price and wage flexibility, starting from their baseline value.
-This is not the case when we condition on technology shocks (bottom-right panel): in that case, under the optimal policy, a small parallel increase in both wage and price flexibility from the baseline leads to a welfare deterioration, with and without a ZLB constraint.
+This is not the case when we condition on technology shocks (bottom-right panel):